K-S-K/CV/README.md

 **What I've experienced in (currently):**

-- Dotnet development for Linux-based platforms, including:
+- .NET development for Linux-based platforms, including:
 - - Scientific applications with a lot of calculations;
 - - Monolith and distributed architecture with HTTP communications;
 - - Applications that can work on the developer machine, also in the local Docker network, also on a distributed hardware architecture;